This website is reader-supported - thank you! As an Amazon Associate I earn from qualifying purchases.

 4. Meayll Hill Neolithic Stone Circle

-This unique archaeological monument dates to around 3500 BC and consists of 12 burial chambers with 6 entrance passages leading into each pair of chambers.
-Many small finds have been discovered on excavation here and people have also reported strange sensations when visiting this ancient monument.
-For more ancient and neolithic sites on the island read this post.
+This unique archaeological monument dates to around 3500 BC and consists of 12 burial chambers with six entrance passages leading into each pair of chambers.
+Many small finds have been discovered on excavation here, and people have also reported strange sensations when visiting this ancient monument.
+Learn more about ancient sites on the Island and see the stone circle at the Winter Solstice.

 5. Niarbyl Fault